People ages 12-34 are the highest risk years for rape and sexual assault.

 Children who live in rural areas are almost two times more likely to be identified as victims of child sexual abuse.

-Children who witness or are the victim of other crimes are significantly more likely to be sexually abused.
+Children who witness or are impacted by other crimes are significantly more likely to be sexually abused.